Jisansingh/design-test-case-generator-/README.md

 3. Installs dependencies from `requirements.txt`
 4. Verifies Python syntax for all source files using `py_compile`

 The pipeline validates syntax only.
-It does not run the pytest suite because the tests require a Groq API key, which is not available in the CI environment.
+It does not run the pytest suite because the tests require a Groq API key and system tools (g++, lldb) that are not available in the CI environment.

 ---